trunk-rs/trunk/site/content/assets.md

 ✅ `rel="copy-file"`: Trunk will copy the file specified in the `href` attribute to the `dist` dir.
 This content is copied exactly, no hashing is performed.

 - `data-target-path`: (optional) Path where the directory is placed inside the dist dir.
-If not present the directory is placed in the dist root.
+If not present, the directory is placed in the dist root.
 The path must be a relative path without `..`.

 ## copy-dir

 ✅ `rel="copy-dir"`: Trunk will recursively copy the directory specified in the `href` attribute to the `dist` dir.
 This content is copied exactly, no hashing is performed.

   - `data-target-path`: (optional) Path where the directory is placed inside the dist dir.
-If not present the directory is placed in the dist root.
+If not present, the directory is placed in the dist root.
 The path must be a relative path without `..`.

 # Script Asset Types